 Public Policy Reports:

-- Delaware Opportunities Inc. Child Care Resource & Referral 2015 Annual Report
+- Child Care Resource and Referral Services Annual Report 2016

-- State Child Care Facts in the State of New York from Child Care Aware of America
+- State Child Care Facts from Child Care Aware of America

 Stay informed and connected to initiatives supporting affordable quality early learning by visiting the following: